pht-even/pht-even.github.io/index.md

 ## Code Review
-This code review introduces and walks through each of the three artifacts.
+This code review introduces and walks through my artifacts and explains the enhancements to be made.

 [Video]